-Year 11 Consequences of environmental issues and moral decisions - Personally and within the catering industry - Reduce / re-use / recycle / packaging and the environment in relation to the Hospitality Industry.
+No. of the Control of Year 11 Consequences of environmental issues and moral decisions - Personally and within the catering industry - Reduce / re-use / recycle / packaging and the environment in relation to the Hospitality Industry.
 Health and Safety requirements within food preparation - Hazards, rights and wrongs, consequences of actions, safeguarding others.
 Examining the moral responsibilities of Food handlers - investigating the importance of Food Hygiene to the individual / businesses.
 Year 7 Working with others - cohesive working - group work during lessons to promote teamwork and communication skills.
 Examination of the social effects of wise shopping / economic issues when buying foods.
 House cooking competition.
 Year 8 Considering the needs of others when adapting recipes.
 House cooking competition.
-Year 9 Social Jobs and Careers that are available in the catering industry and the wider community.
-The first of the Jociai The effects of social influences on catering businesses - profit and costing.
-House and the appropriate of the control o House cooking competition.
+Year 9 C! - I Jobs and Careers that are available in the catering industry and the wider community.
+Social The effects of social influences on catering businesses - profit and costing.
+House cooking competition.
 Year 10 Trips out of school to NEC Good Food Show- exploring the wider community.
 Examination of the social effects of wise shopping / economic issues when buying foods for a catering establishment.
 House cooking competition.
 Year 11 Jobs and Careers that are available in the catering industry and the wider community.
 Examining the importance of communication with the catering industry.
 Year 7 Examining Diversity - opportunity for students to experiment with foods from different cultures and traditions.
 Practical activities themed around Christmas / Easter.
 Year 8 Examining Diversity - opportunity for students to experiment with foods from different cultures and traditions.
 Practical activities themed around Christmas / Easter.
 Year 9 Cultural Opportunity to examine the cultural influences of food with a multicultural society and to consider these when menu planning.
-Cuiturai Investigation of the technological advances in food technology in today's society.
+Cuituiai Investigation of the technological advances in food technology in today's society.
 Practical activities themed around Christmas / Easter.
 Year 10 Consideration of cultural influences when planning a menu for a restaurant as part of NEA for a given type of service.
 Practical activities themed around Christmas / Easter.
-Voor 11 Year 11 Opportunity to examine the cultural influences of food with a multicultural society and to consider these when many planning Opportunity to examine the cultural influences of food with a multicultural society and to consider these when menu planning.
-Investigation of the technological advances in food technology in today's society.
-Investigation of the technological advances in food technology in today's society.
+Year 11 Opportunity to examine the cultural influences of food with a multicultural society and to consider these when menu planning.
+Investigation of the technological advances in food technology in today's society. missing and it is to a missing the authorise and authorise and the